 - Noises of distress (whining, whimpering, howling or continuous meowing)

 - Acting out of character (submissively or aggressively)

 - Appearing restless or unable to get comfortable

 What Type of Pain Can My Pet Experience?

 The two main types of pain we see in pets are acute and chronic pain.
 Our team is here to help you recognize the symptoms of pain so we can readily provide safe, effective pain management to help improve your pet’s quality of life.

-Acute pain comes on suddenly as a result of an injury, surgery, inflammation or infection.
-It can be extremely uncomfortable for your pet, and it may limit his or her mobility.
-The good news is that it’s usually temporary.
-It generally goes away when the condition that causes it is treated.
+Acute pain occurs as a result of an injury, surgery, inflammation or infection.
+It develops more suddenly and may limit your pet’s mobility.
+Fortunately, acute pain is usually temporary, resolving when the condition that triggers the pain is treated.